The Justice Department sued Visa for allegedly stifling competition in the market for debit card payments.

 “We allege that Visa has unlawfully amassed the power to extract fees that far exceed what it could charge in a competitive market,” Attorney General Merrick Garland said in a statement.
 “Merchants and banks pass along those costs to consumers, either by raising prices or reducing quality or service.
 As a result, Visa’s unlawful conduct affects not just the price of one thing—but the price of nearly everything.”

-It stated that “more than 60% of debit transactions run on Visa’s debit network, allowing it to charge $7 billion in fees each year.”
-Visa, the complaint added, Visa penalized disloyalty among merchants and incentivized cooperation from competitors.
+It stated that “more than 60% of debit transactions run on Visa’s debit network, allowing it to charge $7 billion in fees each year,” and alleged that Visa penalized disloyalty among merchants and incentivized cooperation from competitors.

 Visa General Counsel Julie Rottenberg described the lawsuit as “meritless” in a statement provided to The Epoch Times.

-The lawsuit came as DOJ litigated a separate antitrust lawsuit against Google in the Eastern District of Virginia.
-That was one of many antitrust lawsuits the department and Federal Trade Commission have brought against corporations in recent years.
+The DOJ is currently litigating a separate antitrust lawsuit against Google in the Eastern District of Virginia.
+That is one of many antitrust lawsuits the department and Federal Trade Commission have brought against corporations in recent years.

 The Associated Press contributed to this report.